anwarfauzii/project-trainee/README.md

 # ProjectTrainee

+## Understanding Clean Architecture
+To understand Clean Architecture, navigate to the `src/app/countries` folder and observe the subfolders data, domain, and presentation.
+Additionally, explore the `src/@core` directory, which contains domain/usecase and services folders, used for connections and use cases.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm install` and then `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding